Centers for Mendelian Genomics

 The currently funded CMG are: the Baylor-Hopkins CMG, the Broad Institute CMG, the University of Washington CMG, and the Yale University CMG.
 Please direct inquiries about collaborations directly to the centers.

 The CMGs contribute to the overall field of Mendelian genetics which has been responsible for many disease gene discoveries.
-See the detailed Mendelian Traits by the Numbers report and the list of phenotypes studied, and disease genes identified, by the CMGs and a listing of CMG presentations.
+For more information see the detailed Mendelian Traits by the Numbers report and the list of phenotypes studied, and disease genes identified, by the CMGs and a listing of CMG presentations.
 See the detailed for more information.